Freedom in the World

 Since gaining independence from France in 1960, the Republic of Congo has been marked by conflict and military coups.
-The current president, Denis Sassou-Nguesso, first came to power in 1979 with military support.
-Domestic and international pressure finally forced him to hold multiparty presidential elections in 1992.
-He lost, placing third in the first round.
-In the runoff, Pascal Lissouba defeated the late veteran oppositionist Bernard Kolélas.
+Current president Denis Sassou-Nguesso first came to power in 1979 with military support.
+Domestic and international pressure finally forced him to hold multiparty presidential elections in 1992, in which he was defeated by Pascal Lissouba.

 In 1993, disputed parliamentary elections triggered violent clashes between rival militia groups.
 The fighting ended in 1997, when Sassou-Nguesso ousted Lissouba with the help of Angolan troops and French political support.
 In 2002, voters adopted a new constitution by referendum, which extended the presidential term from five to seven years.
-Sassou-Nguesso won the presidential election easily that year after his main challenger, former National Assembly president André Milongo, alleged fraud and withdrew.
-In the 2002 legislative election, Sassou-Nguesso’s Congolese Labor Party (PCT) and its allies captured most of the seats.
+Sassou-Nguesso and his Congolese Labor Party (PCT) and its allies captured the presidency and most legislative seats in 2002 elections.
 Although the polls failed to foster genuine reconciliation, most of the country’s rebel factions signed a peace agreement in 2003.

 Further efforts were made by Sassou-Nguesso in 2011 to strengthen his grip on power.
-During the PCT’s Sixth Extraordinary Congress in July, Sassou-Nguesso’s son Denis Christel Sassou-Nguesso became a member of both the party’s newly elected 471-member Central Committee and 51-member Political Bureau.
-Notorious for his lavish lifestyle, Denis Christel’s growing prominence within the PCT is seen as yet another example of his father grooming him for eventual succession to the Congolese presidency.
-On October 9, indirect elections for half of Congo’s Senate seats resulted in yet another overwhelming victory for Sassou-Nguesso’s political allies.
+During the PCT’s congress in July, his son, Denis Christel Sassou-Nguesso, became a member of both the party’s newly elected 471-member Central Committee and the 51-member Political Bureau, fueling rumors that he was being groomed for succession.
+Sassou-Nguesso’s allies won yet another overwhelming victory in October 2011 indirect elections for half of the 72 Senate seats.

 Congo is one of sub-Saharan Africa’s major oil producers, though corruption and decades of instability have contributed to poor humanitarian conditions.
 Congo was ranked 137 out of 187 countries on the 2011 UN Human Development Index.

 The Republic of Congo is not an electoral democracy.
-Irregularities, opposition boycotts and disqualifications, and the absence of an independent electoral commission marred recent elections.
+Irregularities, opposition boycotts and disqualifications, and the absence of an independent electoral commission consistently tarnish elections.
 The 2002 constitution limits the president to two seven-year terms.
-However, current president Denis Sassou-Nguesso, who ruled from 1979 to 1992, has held office continuously since seizing power in 1997.
-The Senate, the upper house of Parliament, consists of 72 members, with councilors from each department electing six senators for six-year terms.
-Half of them come up for election every three years, although 42 seats were at stake in 2008.
-Members of the 137-seat National Assembly, the lower house, are directly elected for five-year terms.
-Most of the over 100 registered political parties are personality driven and ethnically based.
-The ruling RMP coalition faces a weak and fragmented opposition.
+However, President Denis Sassou-Nguesso has held office continuously since seizing power in 1997.
+The Senate consists of 72 members, with councilors from each department electing six senators for five-year terms.
+Half of them come up for election every three years.
+Members of the 139-seat National Assembly are directly elected for five-year terms.
+Most of the over 100 registered political parties are personality-driven and ethnically based.
+Members of Sassou-Nguesso’s northern Mbochi ethnic group dominate key government posts, while the opposition remains weak and fragmented.

 Religious and academic freedoms are guaranteed and respected.